- RepairPal gave the Aveo an above-average 4.0 out of 5.0 rating, ranking it 13th out of 21 subcompact cars.

 Faulty Turn Signal Switch

-The 2004-2011 Chevrolet Aveo’s turn signals may not work properly because of its switch, which may frequently malfunction or fail.
+The 2004-2009 and 2011 Chevrolet Aveo’s turn signals may not work properly because of its switch, which may frequently malfunction or fail.
 Some owners have experienced this problem while they were driving.
 They reported that their turn signals either stayed on or off instead of blinking like they were supposed to.
 Some owners have tried resolving this issue by replacing their car’s fuses, but it kept on happening.
 Other owners have shared that they’ve tried replacing relays and wires, but nothing worked.
 This issue usually plagues Aveos at around 99,700 miles.
 If you encounter this problem, consult a mechanic immediately, because it may be linked to serious electrical issues.

 Failing Ignition Coils